mvrilo/box/README.md

 - Ansible v2.1.0 (`pip install ansible`)
 - Ethernet connection - no wifi support for now
 - An external harddrive (by default, fstab will try to mount it on /dev/sda1)
-- For connection, copy the ssh public key in the root's authorized keys
+- Add your ssh public key to the root's authorized keys for connection
-- Update the `vars.yml` file with your personal settings.
+- Update the `vars.yml` file with your personal settings
-- Update the `box.yml` file with the Raspberry Pi address.

 ### Usage